 The Science and Industry Museum sits on the site of the world’s oldest surviving passenger railway station at the heart of the world’s first industrial city.
-Essential repair work is now taking place to restore its iconic 1830 Viaduct and the gantry connected to the Power Hall, a piece of once cutting-edge technology in Manchester that shows how the historic station was transformed into a busy goods depot − both structures are long-standing symbols of the city’s industrial past.
+Essential repair work is nearly done, restoring its iconic 1830 Viaduct and the gantry connected to the Power Hall, a piece of once cutting-edge technology in Manchester that shows how the historic station was transformed into a busy goods depot − both structures are long-standing symbols of the city’s industrial past.

 The 1830 Viaduct is part of the site’s original railway station, which opened in September 1830.
 Liverpool Road Station was the Manchester terminus of the world’s first inter-urban railway, which connected industrial Manchester with Liverpool’s docks.
 The railway’s engineer, George Stephenson, designed the Viaduct to solve the problem of Liverpool Road’s sloping land, creating a flat upper level to support the railway tracks.